vredcloudsec/blog/_pages/contact.md

 ### Email

-Feel free to contact me at `first name` at `iamsecure.dev` about anything.
+Feel free to contact me at `venkat` at `iamsecure.dev` about anything.
 Email is a great place for private constructive conversations.
 It's also a great option to discuss my open-source projects, if you're the type of person who avoids using GitHub.